 If you are planning to start out at a big franchise English school, those are scattered everywhere, so they are very easy to find.
 Usually getting a job at these schools requires nothing more than walking in the door and dropping off your resume with the receptionist or coordinator.
 The better franchise school usually prefer that you send a resume via their online platforms or e-mail.

 Smaller private schools or “headhunting” style services require a bit more effort to find.
 In this case I recommend doing google searches, but also don’t be afraid to ask other expats or new friends you make about work opportunities; they may know of a school or a friend who runs a school.
-There are also numerous Facebook groups for teachers working in Brazil, and even in specific regions of the country.
-Many smaller companies post job openings on these sites.
+There are also numerous Facebook groups for teachers working in Brazil where these types of companies put up ads recruiting new talent.

-All English schools are usually well advertised.
-A simple google search or talk with a friend who has kids will produce results.
+Most big name English schools are usually well advertised.
+A simple google search or talk with a friend.
 Send in a resume and set up a meeting as you would for any job.
 If you know someone who works inside, your chances are even better at getting a quick job.

 Don’t forget to use the internet as a propaganda tool.
 Start a Facebook page for yourself and have other social media presence.
 LinkedIn is also a great tool for networking with possible clients.